Rich Ewing, Secretary-Treasurer / Business Representative

-Rich represents: ABF Freight, Peninsula Truck lines, United Parcel Service Bellingham and Burlington, Waste Management and YRC Freight.
+Rich represents: ABF Freight, Peninsula Truck lines, and United Parcel Service in Bellingham and Burlington.

 Rich has a lifelong history with Teamsters Local 231.
-His father was a proud member of Local 231 working in the freight and moving and storage industries.
+His father was a proud member of Local 231 working in the freight and moving & storage industries.
 Rich knows what it is like to grow up in a family of 7 people who were supported on one Teamster income, with wages and benefits that were fought for over decades.
 Rich started his career as a local 231 member in 1991 at Yellow Freight.
-He served many years as shop steward and was a trustee on the Local 231 executive Board for several years prior to becoming a Business Representative in 2010.
+He served many years as shop steward and was a Trustee on the Local 231 Executive Board for several years prior to becoming a Business Representative in 2010.
 Rich became Local 231 Secretary-Treasurer in September of 2012.
-He currently serves on the Washington Teamsters Welfare Trust as a Trustee and serves on the Joint Council 28 executive board as a Trustee.
+He currently serves on the Washington Teamsters Welfare Trust as a Trustee and is the Chairperson of the Appeals Committee.
+Rich is a trustee on the Retiree's Welfare Trust.
+He also serves on the Joint Council 28 Executive Board as Secretary-Treasurer.
 Rich is the Joint Council 28 Freight Division Chair and Union Co-chair for the Teamsters' and Employers' Board of Adjustment.
-He was also a member of the UPS Joint Council 28 and Western Region Negotiating Committees for the 2018 contract negotiations.

-Jennifer represents: City of Anacortes, B & P vending, City of Bellingham Supervisory and Professional, Coupeville School District, Island County Deputy Prosecutors, Morse Distributers, City of Oak Harbor, Draper Valley Farms, Skagit County PUD and Whatcom County Master Unit.
-She also assists with UPS.
+Jennifer represents: City of Anacortes, City of Bellingham Supervisory and Professional, Coupeville School District, Island County Deputy Prosecutors, Morse Distributors, City of Oak Harbor, Draper Valley Farms, Skagit County PUD and Whatcom County Master Unit.

-Daron represents: Construction (AGC); (including Haskell, Lakeside and Snelson), Darigold, City of Everson, City of Lynden, Miles Sand and Gravel, Skagit County Courts and Parks, Skagit County Juvenile Corrections, Whatcom County Corrections and Master Unit.
+Daron represents: Construction (AGC); (including Haskell, Lakeside and Snelson), Associated Petroleum Products, Darigold, City of Everson, Island County Corrections and Support Staff, LTI, Inc., Milky Way, Miles Sand and Gravel, Skagit County Courts and Parks, Skagit County Juvenile Corrections, Whatcom County Corrections and Master Unit.

 Heather Ewing, Business Representative

-Heather represents: Associated Petroleum Products, Bellingham Cold Storage, Cascade Ambulance, Commercial Cold Storage, EPL feed, City of Ferndale, LTI, Inc, Milky Way, RDS, Reisner, Sanitary Service Company, Vienna Cleaners and Whatcom PUD.
+Heather represents: Bellingham Cold Storage, Commercial Cold Storage, EPL Feed, City of Ferndale, RDS, Sanitary Service Company, Souther Glazier's Wine and Spirits, Sudden Valley Community Association, Waste Management and Whatcom PUD.
 Heather is also the Political Coordinator for the Local Union.

 Gunnar Birkeland, Business Representative

-Gunnar represents: Aramark Uniform Services, Americold Burlington, Americold Lynden, Bellingham School District, Bellingham Technical College, Bimbo Bakeries, City of Blaine, City of Burlington, Ferndale School District Transportation, Town of LaConner, City of Mount Vernon, Mount Vernon School District Transportation, Northwest Farm Foods and City of Stanwood.
+Gunnar represents: Aramark Uniform Services, Americold Burlington, Americold Lynden, Bellingham School District, Bimbo Bakeries, City of Blaine, City of Burlington, Ferndale School District Transportation, Town of LaConner, City of Mount Vernon, Mount Vernon School District Transportation, Northwest Farm Foods and City of Stanwood.